dpritchard/web-coast-willow/source/events.blade.md

 We hold working bees on the first Sunday of the month.
 Working bees are 11am to 3pm.

 <x-img src="/assets/img/IMG_20200530_162358855.jpg" caption="" class="float-right w-1/3 mx-2 my-2"/>

-The upcoming working bee days are:

-- TBD will happen soon!

 [Contact us]({{ url('/contact') }}) to find out more about working bees.